yurivin/iroha/iroha_substrate/README.md

 # Iroha Bridge with DEX module

-A bridge between Iroha and Substrate blockchains.
+A Iroha DEX and bridge between Iroha and Substrate blockchains.

 _Warning: this repository is a part of [Iroha](https://github.com/vmarkushin/iroha/tree/dex-ms3) and will not work on it's own.
 To build or run the code you need to clone the Iroha repository:_
 ```